Meditation for April 17th

 You Have No Idea How To Be Human Anymore.

-When our ancestors began gathering, they formed small tight knit villages for safety and to become a family.
-After gathering and hunting their food, they sat around the fire telling stories to help teach the young ethics and morales while keeping each other entertained.
-A lot has happened since those days.
-We have moved in from the wilderness into cities cramped.
+When our ancestors began gathering, they formed small, tight-knit villages for safety and to form families.
+After foraging for food, they sat around the fire, telling stories to teach morals and keep each other entertained.
+A lot has happened since then.
+Most of us have moved from small villages to cramped cities.

-Don’t get me started on people who have emotional blogs about going through hard times with things like, say, cancer.
+Don’t get me started on people who have emotional blogs about going through hard times with things like, say, cancer, being heartbroken, or not being able to find a home.

-When someone dies they proclaim their possession of the deceased on Facebook.
-They express their breakups with vague posts that would make an emo band in the early 2000s embarrassed to sing.
-If you become angry with someone, you unfollow them at best and unfriend them at worse.
+When someone dies, we insert our story into the deceased’s story.
+They express their breakups with vague online posts that would make an emo band in the early 2000s embarrassed to sing.
+If you become angry with someone, you unfollow them at best or unfriend them at worst—all of which stinks of a lack of direct communication.
+Maybe if you see them in real life, you give them the cold shoulder, and they have to guess why you aren’t talking to them.

-Now we have a generation of people who don’t know how to express themselves, ask for what they need or want or how to have a discussion with someone that disagrees with them.
-We can sit around a fire after eating, but everyone’s face will be lit up by phone light.
+Now we have a generation of people who don’t know how to express themselves, ask for what they need or want, or discuss with someone who disagrees with them.
+They think ghosting is a form of power and believe the other person should be able to understand the problem without words.
+We can sit around a fire after eating, but no one is telling stories; we are all too scared to speak.

 Prayer